Mint Mentha spicata

 - Leaf Description:

 - The upper surface of each leaf is medium green and glabrous; it has a wrinkled appearance because of the indentations along its veins.
-The lower surface of each leaf is pale to medium green and either glabrous or nearly so.
-The foliage of Spearmint has a moderately strong minty fragrance.
+The lower surface of each leaf is pale to medium green and mostly glabrous and the leaves are nearly sessile.
+The foliage of spearmint has a moderately strong minty fragrance.

 -